drupal/drupal/core/tests/README.md

 * To run a11y tests for the default theme only.
   `yarn test:nightwatch --tag a11y:default`
 * To run an a11y test for a custom theme used as the default theme.
-  `yarn test:nightwatch --tag a11y:default --defaultTheme olivero`
+  `yarn test:nightwatch --tag a11y:default --defaultTheme my_theme`
 * To run an a11y test for a custom admin theme.
   `yarn test:nightwatch --tag a11y:admin --adminTheme claro`